The Traveler's Secret

 The old man closed his eyes and died.
 In death, his face showed the peace that he had not known in life.
 Suddenly there was a flash a light, for a moment blinding Oresto and Cecilia.
 A fairy appeared - Oresto realized it was the very same fairy from the cave earlier.
 The fairy lifted up the old man's body, there was another flash of light, and they were both gone.

 Oresto and Cecilia looked around in wonder.
-Then slowly and sadly, they continued on the road to Oresto's home.
-However the moment they arrived all trace of sadness vanished.
-You can imagine how thrilled Augustus and Nina were to find out that Cecilia was their long-lost daughter, now before them now!
-Oh, how they hugged and kissed and carried on for hours.
-At last, when all of them had settled with tea and cookies, Oresto and Cecilia told their full story.
-Now it was time for Augustus and Nina to be astonished all over again.
+Slowly and sadly, they continued on the road to Oresto's home.
+However the moment they arrived, all trace of sadness vanished.
+You can imagine how thrilled beyond belief Augustus and Nina were to find out that Cecilia was their long-lost daughter, now standing there before them!

 "He wondered if you could ever forgive him," said Cecilia finally.
 Nina and Augustus looked at each other.